fndvit/desprotegides/README.md

 - [Fonts by Women, curated by Ellen Lupton](https://fonts.adobe.com/collections/fonts-by-women)
 - [typequality.com](https://www.typequality.com)

 For the wall of 75.000 women in the first graphic we used WeePeople, a font by ProPublica and Alberto Cairo, and we randomly chose from the ‘abcdefghijklmnopqrs’ string — which renders all the available female characters in the font.
-They are: TK TK list from David Sleight TK TK

 ## The team 😍
 **Karma Peiró** is a data journalist and instructor from Catalunya.
 She was the editor in chief at Nació Digital between 2015 and 2018.
 Before that, she worked and lead teams at Web Magazine, en.red.ando, Catalunya Ràdio, La Vanguardia Digital, and TV3.